Vishnu-VJ24/Plant_Disease/README.md

 # Plant_Disease

 We build a Deep learning model to predict Plant diseases using convolutional neural networks. we achieved an accuracy of arpund 89%.
 Special thanks to our mentors @kevalnagda @codebasics.
+We also used Gradio to host it on a website